Back to articles list Articles Cookbook

 Protecting Data

-Since data is an extremely valuable asset, organizations need to have procedures in place to protect the data against accidental loss, malicious attacks, unauthorized access, and natural disasters.
+Since data is an extremely valuable asset, organizations need to have procedures in place to protect the data against accidental loss, malicious attacks, unauthorized access, and natural disasters, including robust vulnerability detection mechanisms to address potential weaknesses.

 Information Security Analyst